Are there any restrictions on transferring personal data and how can these be overcome?

 Cross-border data transfer affects all organizations that engage online IT services, cloud-based services, remote access services and global HR databases.

-Transferring sensitive personal information (SPI) inside and outside of India is allowed only when the entity receiving the SPI maintains the same level of protection required under the Information Technology Rules, 2011 on Reasonable Security Practices and Procedures and Sensitive Personal Data or Information (“Privacy Rules”), as adhered to by the body corporate (i.e. the employer, in the context of HR).
+Transferring sensitive personal data or information (SPDI) inside and outside of India is allowed only when the entity receiving the SPDI maintains the same level of protection required under the Information Technology Rules, 2011 on Reasonable Security Practices and Procedures and Sensitive Personal Data or Information (“Privacy Rules”), as adhered to by the body corporate (i.e. the employer, in the context of HR).

-In addition, SPI can only be transferred with the consent of the information provider (i.e. the data subject), unless the transfer is necessary for the company to perform its obligations under a contract with the information provider.
+In addition, SPDI can only be transferred with the consent of the information provider (i.e. the employee or other data subject), unless the transfer is necessary for the company to perform its obligations under a contract with the information provider.
 That said, note that if parties agree on what constitutes reasonable security practices/procedures, the parties can agree to exclude the applicability of the Privacy Rules.